 - Oral medications, such as anti-inflammatories and Vitamin E.

-- Electrical current therapy.
+- Electrical current therapy that is applied topically.

 - Mechanical stretching using penile extenders or vacuum devices.